Haim Arlosoroff: Political career

 In a private letter to Weizmann dated June 30, 1932, Arlosoroff wrote candidly of his serious concerns for the future success of the Zionist enterprise in Mandatory Palestine.
-His correspondence, written in a clearly anguished tone, alerted Weizmann to the possibility that the ability to expand Jewish settlements under the ruling British Administration could, in Arlosoroff’s observation, completely collapse in a short time under certain circumstances.
-Arlosoroff predicted the authority of the British Mandate to govern could quickly come to an end in a few years.
-In view of this possibility, Arlosoroff’s letter provided a list of several options he saw as available to the Zionist movement for the potential challenges ahead.
-Among these options, Arlosoroff suggested that a Jewish dictatorship be imposed, upon the removal of the British Administration from authority, in which a Jewish minority would govern over an Arab majority.
+His correspondence, written in a clearly anguished tone, alerted Weizmann to the possibility that the ability to expand Jewish settlements under the ruling British Administration could completely collapse in a short time under certain circumstances.
+Arlosoroff predicted that the authority of the British Mandate to govern could quickly come to an end in a few years.
+In view of this possibility, his letter listed several options he saw as available to the Zionist movement for the potential challenges ahead.
+He suggested that a Jewish dictatorship be imposed upon the removal of the British Administration from authority, in which a Jewish minority governed over an Arab majority.
 At no other time in his political career did Arlosoroff ever suggest a proposal this extreme for the establishment of a national home for the Jewish people.
-There is no record of Weizmann ever providing a response to the opinions expressed in Arlosoroff’s correspondence.
+There is no record that Weizmann responsded to Arlosoroff’s letter.

 In the months leading up to his assassination, Arlosoroff's fervor to help establish a Jewish national homeland intensified.
-At a Mapai Labour Party Council meeting occurring in January 1933, Arlosoroff strongly clashed with powerful Mapai leaders David Ben-Gurion and Yitzhak Tabenkin regarding whether or not the Zionists should work within the British government's infrastructure to help bring about Jewish statehood.
-Arlosoroff warned his colleagues that if the Zionist movement maintained an isolationist policy with the British ruling authorities, Arab political influence would increase within the British Administration and cause the rights of Jewish people living in the Yishuv to suffer.
+At a January 1933 Mapai Labour Party Council meeting, Arlosoroff clashed with powerful Mapai leaders David Ben-Gurion and Yitzhak Tabenkin over whether Zionists should work within the British government's infrastructure to help bring about Jewish statehood.
+Arlosoroff warned his colleagues that if the Zionist movement maintained an isolationist policy with the British ruling authorities, Arab political influence would increase within the British Administration and diminish the rights of Jewish people living in the Yishuv.

 Haim Arlosoroff (sitting, center) at a meeting between Jewish leaders and Transjordanian Arab leaders at the King David Hotel in Jerusalem, 1933.
 Other Jewish leaders pictured are Chaim Weizmann (sitting, to Arlosoroff's right), Moshe Shertok (Sharett) (standing, right), Yitzhak Ben-Zvi (standing, to Shertok's right), Maurice Hexter, (standing, to Ben-Zvi's right), and Avraham Elmalih (standing, to Hexter's right).
 Among the Arab leaders pictured is Sheikh Mithqal Al-Fayez, chief of the Beni Sakhr (sitting, left).